You’re not alone; 4,359 federal employees booked their free review.

-As of July 2025, the National Association of Letter Carriers (NALC) and the United States Postal Service (USPS) have finalised implementation dates for wage increases and retroactive back pay agreed to under the 2021-2024 collective bargaining agreement.
-With new USPS pay scales now in effect, City Carrier Assistants (CCAs) and career letter carriers will begin seeing adjusted pay in upcoming paychecks.
+As of July 2025, the National Association of Letter Carriers (NALC) and the United States Postal Service (USPS) have finalised implementation dates for wage increases and retroactive back pay agreed to under the 2021–2024 collective bargaining agreement.
+With updated USPS pay scale 2025 and NALC pay chart 2025 now in effect, City Carrier Assistants (CCAs) and career letter carriers began seeing adjusted wages and scheduled USPS retroactive pay 2025 in their paychecks.

-The Postal Service has announced the following CCA wage increases:
+The Postal Service implemented the following CCA wage increases under the current NALC agreement:

 CCA Pay Table Changes: